rodriggj/WebDevelopmentJosh/readme.md

 # Github Instructions

 ## Pre-Requisites
 - [ ] You installed the `X-Code` packages from `Apple Package Mangager`.
-If you haven't Mac will tell you you have to install `X-Code` as a notification on your monitor.
+If you haven't, your computer will notify you with a dialog box and prompt your to install required files.
 - [ ] You installed `Git` on your local machine.
 To verify you have installed `Git`, Open a `terminal` window, and type the following:
 ```
 git --version